Mekosuchinae: Orientalosuchina

 It is possible that the Cretaceous and Paleogene members of Orientalosuchina were relatives of the mekosuchines.

 In addition to the more standard topology recovered by Ristevski and colleagues, they also produced two phylogenetic trees that represent the two most novel interpretations of the group.
-These trees prominently feature the clade Orientalosuchina, crocodilians that lived during the Cretaceous and Palgeogene in Asia, as being deeply nested within Mekosuchinae.
+These trees prominently feature the clade Orientalosuchina, crocodilians that lived during the Cretaceous and Paleogene in Asia, as being deeply nested within Mekosuchinae.
 In both trees Mekosuchinae is divided into two clades, a feature they share with other analyses.
 The more traditional of these clades includes various medium- to large-sized taxa from continental Australia, namely Kalthifrons, Quinkana, Baru and Paludirex, not dissimilar to the other trees recovered by Ristevski et al..
 Meanwhile, the other clade includes Orientalosuchina and small-bodied as well as insular taxa, in other words: Ultrastenos, Trilophosuchus, Volia and Mekosuchus.

 Within this topology, orientalosuchins are mostly grouped together to form their own monophyletic clade that acts as the sister-group to the small-bodied mekosuchines.
 This clade includes the genera Krabisuchus, Orientalosuchus, Jiangxisuchus and Eoalligator, but not Dongnanosuchus, which is closer to the traditional mekosuchine taxa.
 Protoalligator also wasn't part of the clade, but unlike Dongnanosuchus this is related to the animal being recovered as a basal eusuchian instead of a mekosuchine.
 Another notable divergence from the traditional interpretation of Mekosuchinae concerns Australosuchus and Kambara, which are both recovered as non-mekosuchines.
 In addition to changing the internal composition of the clade, the phylogenetic trees recovering Orientalosuchina within Mekosuchinae also shuffle how the group relates to other crocodilians.
 While mekosuchines as a whole are more distantly related to true crocodiles in these trees, Australosuchus and Kambara remain closely allied to Crocodyloidea.
 Specifically, Australosuchus is recovered as the basalmost crocodyloid in both analyses, while Kambara was recovered as the direct sister taxon to Crocodylidae.

 However, there is little evidence that actually supports this grouping.
 Five possible synapomorphies were identified in the trees that feature Orientalosuchina as members of Mekosuchinae, although none of them are exclusive to these groups nor identified in all included members.
 Various other morphological features are shared between certain mekosuchines and orientalosuchins as well, but these are also either inconsistently present or widespread amongst crocodilians, especially among alligatoroids.
 Additionally, the remainder of the eight analyses all recovered a more traditional Mekosuchinae, while members of Orientalosuchina claded with alligatoroids.
 Ristevski and colleagues conclude that the evidence to support this hypothesis is weak, both phylogenetically and morphologically, but should nonetheless be explored in greater detail.